cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: I stubbed my toes against a table leg.
 |
 | invoice  发票
 |
+| coupon [优惠券]
+| Definition: a small printed piece of paper that entitles the holer to a discount or that may be exchanged for goods or services.
+| Synonyms: voucher
+|
+| voucher
+| Definition: a voucher is a piece of paper that can be used instead of money to pay for something.
+| Usage: The winner will each receive a voucher for a pair of cinema tickets.
+|
 | glitch
 | Definition: A glitch is a problem, which stops something from working properly or being successful.
 | Usage: Manufacturing glitches have limited the factory’s output, and costs are still far too high.